Characterization and Greedy Learning of Gaussian Structural Causal Models under Unknown Interventions: Graphical Characterization of Distributional Equivalence

 \subsection{Relation to other Equivalence Classes}

-We compare the $\cc{I}$-equivalence class implied by \autoref{def:i_equiv} to the interventional equivalence classes introduced by \citet{hauser2012characterization} and \citet{yang2018characterizing}.
+\rmj{We compare the $\cc{I}$-equivalence class implied by \autoref{def:i_equiv} to the interventional equivalence classes introduced by \citet{hauser2012characterization} and \citet{yang2018characterizing}.
 Incidentally, both papers refer to their respective equivalence classes as the ``interventional Markov equivalence class'' and denote it by $\imec$.
 We modify their notation to avoid conflicts.
-The proofs for the lemmas of this section can be found in Appendix \ref{s:proofs_other_classes}.
+The proofs for the lemmas of this section can be found in Appendix \ref{s:proofs_other_classes}.} \ntext{Our graphical characterization is equivalent to the \emph{transition sequence equivalence} introduced by \citet[Theorems 2 and 3]{tian2001causal}, which describes how the Markov equivalence class shrinks under \emph{single-target} interventions which do not alter the parental set of the target \citep[Definition 1]{tian2001causal}.
+Assumptions \ref{assm:int_heter} and \ref{assm:model_truth} amount to sufficient conditions under which this characterization also holds for our parametric setting (c.f. \autoref{eq:model}) and \emph{multiple-target} interventions.
+Intuitively, the assumptions ensure that the effects of interventions do not cancel out, allowing us to simply take the union of all targets (c.f. \autoref{eq:i_operator}) for our equivalence class.
+However, further assumptions \citep[e.g.,][Definition 2]{tian2001causal} may be needed for the general non-linear models treated in \citet{hauser2012characterization, yang2018characterizing, jaber2020causal}.

+To compare our $\cc{I}$-equivalence class with the interventional equivalence classes introduced by the works mentioned above, we first show that $\cc{I}$-equivalence can also be expressed in terms of Markov equivalence of augmented graphs.
+In our case, we construct the augmented graph as follows:

+\begin{definition}[Augmented graph---this work] Given a graph $\dag$ over $p$ variables, and a set of targets $\cc{I} \subseteq [p]$, the \emph{augmented graph} $\dag^\cc{I}$ is obtained by adding a new node $F_i$ and an edge $F_i \to i$ for all $i \in \cc{I}$. \end{definition} An example is shown in \autoref{fig:equiv_classes}.
+We can now express $\cc{I}$-equivalence as Markov equivalence between these augmented graphs, as stated in \autoref{lemma:augmented_graphs} below.
+The proof can be found in Appendix \ref{s:proofs_other_classes}.